How to Get a Security Guard License in West Virginia

 Tips for Success

-• Budget approximately $700 for your West Virginia license: This includes $30 in application fees, $0 for the exam, and education costs.
+- Budget approximately $700 for your West Virginia license: This includes $30 in application fees, no exam fee, and education costs.
 Once licensed, plan for $30 in renewal fees every 2 years.

 Frequently Asked Questions